Zheng Yi (pirate)

-History
+Early life

+He was born Zheng Wenxian in 1765 in Xin'an County (modern Shenzhen and Hong Kong), South China.

+His family, including his father Zheng Lianchang and his younger brother Zheng San had been pirates for generations, he and other pirates were recruited as mercenaries by Tây Sơn dynasty up until 1801.

+Marriage and children

+In 1801, he met a 26-year-old Cantonese pirate known as Shi Xianggu (石香姑 (sek6 hoeng1 gu1)).

+Either due to infatuation with her or purely as a business move, Zheng Yi made a proposal of marriage to Shi Xianggu to consolidate power, which she is said to have agreed to under a formal contract that granted her a 50% control and share.

+Shi Xianggu was known as "Zheng Yi Sao" (郑一嫂 (鄭一嫂, zhèng yī sǎo, wife of Zheng Yi).

+They adopted Cheung Po as their step-son, making him Zheng's legal heir.

+She also bore him two sons; Zheng Ying Shi (鄭英石 (郑英石, zhèng yīng shí)) and Zheng Xiong Shi (鄭雄石 (郑雄石, Zhèng xióng shí)).

+Around 1798 to 1801, Zheng Yi kidnapped Cheung Po Tsai (張保 (张保, zhāng bǎo)), a 15-year-old son of a Tankan fisherman and pressed him into piracy.

+Cheung Po's talent helped him adapt well to his new and unplanned career, as he rose swiftly through the ranks.

+Zheng Yi then appointed Cheung Po as a captain of one of his Red Flag ships.

+Cheung Po eventually became both Zheng Yi's adopted son.

+Piracy career

 According to Antony, "From 1802 until his death in a typhoon in the Southern Ocean in 1807, the most formidable pirate leader in Guandong was Zheng Yi, a cousin of Zheng Qi.

 Both Zhengs belonged to a notorious family of professional pirates, which for nearly a century and a half were the predominant pirates in the Canton delta.

 They traced their beginnings to the mid-seventeenth century with Zheng Jian, who hailed from Fujian and was subordinate of Zheng Chenggong.

 Two descendants, the brothers Zheng Lianfu and Zheng Lianchang, carried on the family tradition as sea bandits.

-They in turn were followed by their sons, Zheng Qi and Zheng Yi...After the death of Zheng Qi in 1802, Zheng Yi took command of his cousin's forces."
+They in turn were followed by their sons, Zheng Qi and Zheng Yi.

+After the death of Zheng Qi in 1802, Zheng Yi took command of his cousin's forces."
-He was born Zheng Wenxian in 1765 in Xin'an County, Guangdong, Qing China.
-His family, including his father Zheng Lianchang and his younger brother Zheng San had been pirates for generations, he and other pirates were recruited as mercenaries by Tây Sơn dynasty up until 1801.
-In the year of about 1798, Zheng Yi kidnapped Cheung Po (張保 (张保, zhāng bǎo)), a 15-year-old son of a Tankan fisherman and pressed him into piracy.
-Cheung Po's natural talent helped him adapt well to his unplanned new career, and he rose swiftly through the ranks.

-In 1801, the nefarious intrigues of the 26 year old Cantonese floating brothel madame or prostitute known as Shi Xianggu (石香姑 (sek6 hoeng1 gu1)), known for her shrewd business savvy and trade in secrets through the pillow talk of her wealthy and political clientele, caught his attention.
-Either he became infatuated with her or purely as a business move, Zheng Yi made a proposal of marriage to Shi Xianggu to consolidate the powers of intrigue, as it were, which she is said to have agreed to by formal contract granting her a 50% control and share.
-Shi Xianggu was known as "Zheng Yi Sao" (郑一嫂 (鄭一嫂, zhèng yī sǎo, wife of Zheng Yi).
-They adopted Cheung Po as their step-son, making him Zheng's legal heir.
-She also bore him two sons; Zheng Ying Shi (鄭英石 (郑英石, zhèng yīng shí)) and Zheng Xiong Shi (鄭雄石 (郑雄石, Zhèng xióng shí)).

 Around 1805, Zheng Yi rose to become the leader of a group of six Asian pirate chiefs.

 This coalition was a formidable force, and one of the most powerful pirate fleets in all of China.

 They were known as the Red Flag Fleet.

 Most of his fleet, which numbered over 200 ships, consisted of junks.

 These were sizable ships capable of holding 800 tons of cargo and armed with as many as 40 cannons.

 Those ships were manned by at least 20,000 sailers, and the total number of men under his leadership could have reached as many as 40,000.